jiinjeong/CSVolunteer/README.md

 * **Styling Text in HTML**
   * In HTML, tags can be used to add certain styles, such as bold, italicized, and highlighted, to text.
     * These tags are nested within the text element tag (paragraph tag, heading tag, etc.).
-    * However, by convention, when nesting these tags, we do not go onto a new, indented line.
+    * However, by convention, when nesting these tags, we do not go onto a new, indented line in the code.
       * Rather, we open and close these tags without "interrupting" the text.
       * For example:
       ```html